-We are thrilled to introduce our fifth episode, ‘The Isolation Conversation – Remote Development’ which will launch next week.
+We are thrilled to introduce our fifth episode, ‘The Isolation Conversation – Remote Development’.
 Featuring Mark Stokes – Chief Technical Officer at Attollo Intranet, Vesa Juvonen – Principle Programme Manager at Microsoft, Wictor Wilén – Global Innovation Lead for Modern Workplace at Avanade, and Geetha Sivasailam – Collaboration and Customer App Developer at Artis Consulting

 If you want to watch this episode click here & enjoy!